-III.
-EVOLUTIONARY PSYCHOLOGY
+3. EVOLUTIONARY PSYCHOLOGY

 The hereditary nature of relational intelligence

-Important functions of sexual differentiation
+Central goals of the sexual differentiation

 Education should promote people's capacity for managing and processing the large quantity of available information.

-In this sense, a special compression mechanism and information codification could exist for its multiple transmissions; once modified by the sub-system of the memory's genetic information.
+In this sense, a compression mechanism and information codification could exist for its multiple transmissions; once modified by the sub-system of the memory's genetic information.